gdarko/ip-location-block/readme.txt

 11. **IP Location Plugin** - Multisite list on network

 == Changelog ==

+= 1.0.3 =
+**Improvement**: Add "Migrate from IP Geo Block" option if IP Geo Block settings are detected.
+This will copy the IP Geo Block settings.
+**Improvement**: Replaced the deprecated jQuery.trim() calls with String.trim() **Bug Fix**: Fix error when deleting the Emergency link using the "Delete current link" button.

 = 1.0.2 =
 **Bug fix**: Fix mu-plugins option